noleforte/www.base-bonk.xyz/README.md

 # Based Bonk Website with AI Chat Bot

-This is a website for Based Bonk with an integrated AI chat bot powered by OpenAI.
+This is a static website for Based Bonk with an integrated AI chat bot powered by OpenAI.

 ## Features